Isn't She Great: Reception

-Isn't She Great was not well received by critics, as the film holds a 24% rating on Rotten Tomatoes based on 62 reviews.
+Isn't She Great was not well received by critics and the film holds a 25% rating on Rotten Tomatoes based on 61 reviews.
 The site's consensus states, "Bland material produces entirely forgettable comic performances."
+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 34 critics, indicating "generally unfavorable" reviews.

 Elvis Mitchell of The New York Times praised Midler, Lane, and Cleese, but opined that screenwriter "Rudnick and the director Andrew Bergman (The In-Laws, 'Honeymoon in Vegas') have so defanged 'Isn't She Great' that it's like watching a sketch from the old 'Carol Burnett Show' that has mildewed."
 In contrast, Stephanie Zacharek of Salon gave a positive review.
 She admitted the film plays "fast and loose with facts," but described it as "a cupcake of a movie, a sweet and lightweight little thing that's all but served up in a ruffled paper cup."
 She praised the cast, particularly Lane, writing "what makes him so remarkable is that, even within the broadness of his role and the overarching, at times almost overwhelming, broadness of the picture itself, he manages an astonishing emotional delicacy."

 Peter Stack of the San Francisco Chronicle said, "As a showbiz story, 'Isn't She Great' tends to work OK, even if there's no display (fortunately) of the subject's talents.
 The showbiz feel is the film's main aim, inferred by the casting of klieg-light legends Midler and Lane, and by delineating Susann as a wannabe who succeeded in gaining the world fame of an entertainer."
 He concluded the film works better as "an amusing look at self-invention and bravado."
 In a one-star review for the Chicago Sun-Times, Roger Ebert said, "I was hoping for satire, but they've made a flat and peculiar film that in its visual look and dramatic style might be described as the final movie of the 1950s."